Last updated: May 13, 2023

 An open area, with a bench and space to walk around, right in front of the cascades, offers fantastic views of the water spectacle.

-Just remember that it can get very busy there on the weekends, so for the best experience, it’s recommended to get there early in the morning.
+Just remember that it can get busy there on the weekends, so for the best experience, it’s recommended to get there early in the morning.

 Nearby Lookouts